hack2skill/Code-with-Google-Maps/README.md

 Step 2: Create HTML File

-Create an HTML file (e.g., index.html) with the following content Step 3: Create JavaScript File
+Created an HTML file (index.html)

+Step 3: Create JavaScript File

-Create a JavaScript file (e.g., main.js) with the JavaScript code that initializes the map, performs location searches, and displays map markers.
-The JavaScript code should include the modifications discussed earlier in this conversation.
+Create a JavaScript file ( main.js) with the JavaScript code that initializes the map, performs location searches, and displays map markers.

-Step 4: Create CSS File (Optional)
+Step 4: Create CSS File

 If you have specific styling requirements, create a CSS file (e.g., styles.css) and add your CSS rules to style the map and other elements as needed